Overview of Access Control with LDAP and PKI

 Aerospike Database Enterprise Edition (EE) has a role-based access control (RBAC) system that supports several authentication modes.
 These authentication modes can be used separately or concurrently.

-Administrators can either create users in the Aerospike server itself, assigning roles to them, or use an external LDAP system for authentication and authorization.
+Administrators can either create internal users in the Aerospike server itself, assigning roles to them, or use an external LDAP system for authentication and authorization.

 Configuring Access Control